tsmith4014/tsmith4014/README.md

 ---

-### 🛠️ DevOps Practices in Action
+🛠️ DevOps Practices in Action

 I've implemented a CI/CD pipeline right here in my GitHub profile!
-Every day at midnight, a GitHub Action runs a Python script that fetches a new programming joke from JokeAPI.
-It then updates this `README.md` with the new joke, providing a fresh laugh every day!
+Every day at midnight and noon EST, a GitHub Action triggers a YAML configuration file.
+This file sets up an Ubuntu environment, installs Python, resolves dependencies, and then runs a Python script that fetches a new programming joke from JokeAPI.
+It then updates this README.md with the new joke, providing a fresh laugh every day!

 ⚡ AI Joke of the Day: 🤖 Why is Linux safe?
 Hackers peak through Windows only. 🤖